 all ages welcomed.

-allowed in ground-floor rooms (£10 per stay), not in restaurant.
+allowed in some bedrooms and lounge, not in restaurant.

 per room B&B single £170–£368, double £190–£408, D,B&B double £261–£480. À la carte £40.
 1-night bookings usually refused weekends at peak times.